 ECR Vienna 2020 is set to be a landmark when it comes to AI in radiology.
 The event offers significant stickiness to those who want to expand their understanding of AI and who want to investigate potential partners for the implementation of AI.
 Aidoc will be at the ECR 2020 from 11-14 March 2020 and our booth will be situated at A1-20, Expo X1, AI Expo.
 You can find a map to the AI Expo and the various exhibitors at the event here, to make it easier for you to navigate your way through the more than 300 vendors and thousands of attendees.

 Aidoc is one of the market leaders in AI radiology solutions with a wide range of pathologies and modalities on offer.
 The company has a clearly defined roadmap that showcases its capabilities and outlines the pathologies that it’s planning to undertake over the next five to ten years, ensuring that it remains future-forward and future proof.
 Aidoc’s initial roadmap was focused on acute pathologies and covered around 80% of CT scans and, from 2019, it has moved into non-acute pathologies for CT such as oncology and the measurement and comparison of lesions.
 Aidoc is also in other modalities such as acute X-ray, extremities facture in X-ray and spine disc reporting for MRI.
 With a straightforward deployment model that’s designed to fit neatly into workflows – initial set-up takes 24 hours – Aidoc minimizes downtime and reduces risk.
-The company has already worked closely with market leaders, globally, and the CEO, Elad Walach, will be participating in the CME accredited panel ‘Data sharing with industry for AI: legal and ethical issues’ at ECR 2020 on Saturday, March 14 at 14:00.
-To book an appointment to meet with the Aidoc team at ECR Vienna 2020, click here.
+The company has already worked closely with market leaders, globally, and the Chief Medical Officer Dr. Gal Yaniv will present a clinical use case of Aidoc’s integration at Sheba Medical Center on Thursday, March 12th in the AI Theatre from 11:10 – 11:16.
+Also on Thursday, Aidoc’s CEO, Elad Walach, will speak in the AI Theatre from 15:00 – 15:20 on building an AI strategy and important considerations when selecting an AI vendor.